ACNP Honorific Awards

 • Julius Axelrod Mentorship Award

 The American College of Neuropsychopharmacology (ACNP) presents the Julius Axelrod Mentorship Award to an ACNP member who has made an outstanding contribution to neuropsychopharmacology by mentoring and developing young scientists into leaders in the field.
 The Award consists of a monetary award and a plaque to be given during the Annual Meeting.
 The award winner must attend the Annual Meeting.
-Nomination of women and minorities is highly encouraged.
+Nomination of women and individuals from historically excluded groups is highly encouraged.

 Any scientist may nominate an ACNP member for this award by submitting the following to the Awards Committee: